IQTLabs/CRviz/README.md

 Here are some quick commands to get started:

-- `yarn install`: Install Node dependencies
+- `npm install`: Install Node dependencies
-- `yarn start`: Start the hot reloading development server.
+- `npm start`: Start the hot reloading development server.
-- `yarn test`: Run the test suit and watch for changes.
+- `npm test`: Run the test suit and watch for changes.
-- `yarn build`: Build a production optimized bundle of the app.
+- `npm build`: Build a production optimized bundle of the app.

 ### Project Structure